Narnaiezzsshaa/eioc-guard/IP-DOCUMENTATION.md

 # Intellectual Property Documentation

-## EIOC Guard™ — Ownership and Prior Art Record
+## EIOC Guard™—Ownership and Prior Art Record

 This document establishes the intellectual property ownership, development timeline, and prior art for the EIOC Guard™ platform and associated Emotional Indicators of Compromise (EIOC)™ framework.